cyndihu/homework/README.md

 2. **Start the system under test**

-   Make sure the Kong Admin API (e.g., http://localhost:8001) is running and accessible.
+   Make sure the Kong Gateway UI (http://localhost:8002) is running and accessible.

 3. **Configure test data**